Hezbollah fires rockets at Israel in ‘response’ to Hamas leader’s killing

 Israeli strikes kill Hezbollah fighter as violence on Lebanon border grows

-Hezbollah leader Sayyed Hassan Nasrallah on Friday said all of Lebanon would be exposed if it did not react to the killing of Hamas deputy chief al-Arouri and warned it would “certainly not go without reaction and punishment”.
+Later on Saturday, Lebanon’s Jama’a Islamiya group said in a statement that it had fired two volleys of rockets at Kiryat Shmona in northern Israel.

-The Israeli military said earlier that about 40 rockets were fired towards the Meron air surveillance base and said it responded by striking a “terrorist cell” that took part in the launches.
-There were no immediate reports of casualties or damage.
+Hezbollah and the Israeli army continued to exchange fire along the border area, with one Israeli attack going deep into Lebanese territory and hitting a house nearly 40km (25 miles) from the border, Al Jazeera’s correspondent in Lebanon said.

-Air raid sirens went off in towns and cities across northern Israel, later also blaring in the Israeli-occupied Golan Heights.
+Hezbollah leader Hassan Nasrallah on Friday said all of Lebanon would be exposed if it did not react to the killing of Hamas deputy chief al-Arouri and warned it would “certainly not go without reaction and punishment”.

 Al-Arouri was assassinated in an alleged Israeli attack on Tuesday in a Hezbollah stronghold.
 Nasrallah has warned Israel against expanding the conflict, saying there would be “no ceilings” and “no rules” to his group’s fighting if Israel chose to launch a war on Lebanon.